hashicorp/terraform-provider-azurerm/internal/tools/update-go-azure-sdk/README.md

 ### Command Line Arguments

-* `--old-sdk-version` - (Required) - Specifies the current (out of date) version of `hashicorp/go-azure-sdk` being used by the Provider.
-Example: `v0.20230918.1115907`.
 * `--new-sdk-version` - (Required) - Specifies the version of `hashicorp/go-azure-sdk` that the Provider should be updated to.
 Example: `v0.20231005.1153009`.
 * `--working-directory` - (Required) - Specifies the path to the root of the Provider repository (typically this is `../../../`, when run from this repository).
 Example: `../../../`.
-* `--output-file` - (Required) - Specifies the path to the output file containing the summary of changes performed by this tool, primarily intended to be used as a Pull Request body.
+* `--output-file` - (Optional) - Specifies the path to the output file containing the summary of changes performed by this tool, primarily intended to be used as a Pull Request body.
 Example: `pr-description.txt`.